google/aiyprojects-raspbian/HACKING.md

 ## Overview

-We recommend using [the latest image][github-releases] we provide.
-Those images are based on [Raspbian][raspbian], with a few customizations and are tested on the different Raspberry Pi models.
-If you prefer to setup Raspbian yourself, there are some manual steps you need to take.
+We periodically update the SD card image that supports both the Vision Kit and Voice Kit.
+Each release is based on [Raspbian][raspbian], with a few customizations, and they are tested on various Raspberry Pi models.

+To update your system image, download the latest `.img.xz` file [from our releases page][github-releases].
+Once downloaded, [write the image to your SD card][image-flash], and you're good to go!

+If you prefer to setup Raspbian yourself, follow the steps below.

 ## AIY Package Repo